 Details of opera and ballet performances in St Petersburg will be sent to participants about one month before the tour and tickets can be requested.

-Hotel Angleterre, St Petersburg: an excellently located 5-star hotel in the city centre, within easy walking distance of the Hermitage; Hotel Metropol, Moscow: 5-star hotel in a historic Art Nouveau building in the heart of the city.
+Hotel Angleterre, St Petersburg: an excellently located 5-star hotel in the city centre, within easy walking distance of the Hermitage; Hotel National, Moscow: an elegant and comfortable 5-star hotel in the city centre, within easy walking distance of the Kremlin.
 Single rooms are doubles for sole use.

 There is a fair amount of standing in galleries and walking on this tour.
 Traffic congestion means coach journeys can be long and frustrating.
 Average coach travel per day: 24 miles.